Pact of Forgetting: Historical background

 "It is estimated that 400,000 people spent time in prisons, camps, or forced labor battalions".

 Some historians believe that the repression committed by the Francoist State was most severe and prevalent in the immediate years after the Spanish Civil War and through the 1940s.
 During this time of the repression, there was an escalation of torture, illegal detention, and execution.
 This style of repression remained frequent until the end of the Spanish State.
 Especially during 1936–1939, Nationalist Forces seized control of cities and towns in the Franco-led military coup and would hunt down any protesters or those who were labeled as a threat to the government and believed to sympathize with the Republican cause.
 "Waves of these individuals were condemned on mere hearsay without trial, loaded onto trucks, taken to deserted areas outside city boundaries, summarily shot, and buried in mass, shallow graves that began dotting the Spanish countryside in the wake of the advancing Nationalist."

 Advances in DNA technology gave scope for the identification of the remains of Republicans executed by Franco supporters.

 The year 2000 saw the foundation of the Association for the Recovery of Historical Memory which grew out of the quest by a sociologist, Emilio Silva-Barrera, to locate and identify the remains of his grandfather, who was shot by Franco's forces in 1936.

+Such projects have been the subject of political debate in Spain, and are referenced for example in the 2021 film Parallel Mothers.

-There have also been some notable references to the Civil War in the arts in recent years (for example, Javier Cercas' 2001 novel Soldiers of Salamis).
-However, the subject of the Civil War had not been "off limits" in the arts in previous decades, and arguably the pact is mainly a political construct.
-In 2006, two-thirds of Spaniards favored a "fresh investigation into the war".
+There have been other notable references to the Civil War in the arts since the year 2000 (for example, Javier Cercas' 2001 novel Soldiers of Salamis).
+However, the subject of the Civil War had not been "off limits" in the arts in previous decades; for example, Francoist repression is referenced in the 1973 film Spirit of the Beehive, and arguably the pact is mainly a political construct.